inasafe/inasafe-doc/docs/source/tutorial-docs/intermediate-analysis/calculating-dala.rst

 :samp: Total Building area x Loss Value per m2 x Multiplier factor
 - Therefore we want to calculate:
 	:samp: Total Building Area x 1.8 million Rp. x 70% in order to get a calculation of the value of total losses.

 - We will use the Intersect Geoprocessing tool so that we can combine attributes from our district layer with the selection of buildings we have just made.
-Go to Vector > Geoprocessing Tools > Intersect and fill in the fields as follows :
+Go to Vector > Geoprocessing Tools > Intersect and fill in the fields as follows:

 .. image:: /static/tutorial/intermediate-analysis/6_4.png